AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 ## End-Points {#end-points}

+The endpoint is the path used to access GraphQL for AEM.
+Using this path you (or your app) can:

+* access the GraphQL schema,
+* send your GraphQL queries,
+* receive the responses (to your GraphQL queries).

 To have access to GraphQL servlets in AEM you need to configure an endpoint.
 This also includes two OSGi configurations.

 1. The Sling schema servlet that responds to requests to retrieve the GraphQL schema: